JalpeshVadgama/GoMVCExample/README.md

 # GoMVCExample
 Golang MVC example

-A example of MVC structure in golang
+A example of MVC structure in golang.
+Working with templates, controller and view.